amadejkastelic/qmk_firmware/docs/feature_autocorrect.md

 * 00 ⇒ **chain node**: If the node’s byte matches the keycode, increment state by one to go to the next byte.
 If the next byte is zero, increment again to go to the following node.
 * 01 ⇒ **branching node**: Search the branches for one that matches the keycode, and follow its node link.
 * 10 ⇒ **leaf node**: a typo has been found!
 We read its first byte for the number of backspaces to type, then pass its following bytes to send_string_P to type the correction.

+## Credits

+Credit goes to [getreuer](https://github.com/getreuer) for originally implementing this [here](https://getreuer.info/posts/keyboards/autocorrection/#how-does-it-work).
+As well as to [filterpaper](https://github.com/filterpaper) for converting the code to use PROGMEM, and additional improvements.